IC1101Virgo/Care-To-Share/README.md

 It is requested to provide your Pull Request with proper heading and also provide a description of changes made by you.

 ### How to get issue assigned?
 If you want to work on an issue please comment on the issue 😇	Once the issue is assigned to you , you can go ahead work on it and then create a PR.
+Issues with tag "EVERYONE" can be done by directly creating a PR and mentioning the issue number.

 ### Follow these simple steps: